How to zip a file on Mac – the easiest way

-After that, a new archive appeared in the same Finder folder.
-It can be used in any convenient way: send it over the Internet, leave it in storage, transfer it to an external drive.
+After that, a new archive will appear in the same file folder.
+It can be used in any convenient way: send it over the Internet, transfer it to an external drive, etc.

 You can change the destination of your compressed files by opening an application that performs compression.
 It’s called the Archive Utility and can be found using Spotlight search.

 1. Open the Archive Utility.